syncfusion-content/blazor-docs/blazor/linear-gauge/print.md

 ---
+layout: post
-title: " Print and Export in Blazor Linear Gauge component | Syncfusion "
+title: Print and Export in Blazor Linear Gauge Component | Syncfusion

-component: "Linear Gauge"

-description: "Learn here all about the Print and Export feature of Syncfusion Blazor Linear Gauge (SfLinearGauge) component and more."
+description: Learn about Print and Export in Blazor Linear Gauge component of Syncfusion, and more details.
+platform: Blazor
+control: Linear Gauge
+documentation: ug
 ---

 # Print and Export in Blazor Linear Gauge (SfLinearGauge)